Only 70% of Sarasota County’s third graders are reading at grade-level.

 Campaign for Grade-Level Reading Fund

-To advance the Campaign for Grade-Level Reading initiative with an emphasis on the four county region of Sarasota, Manatee, DeSoto and Charlotte counties.
+To support the Campaign for Grade-Level Reading efforts to ensure that all children receive the support necessary to read proficiently by third grade.
+The geographic focus is our four county region of Sarasota, Manatee, DeSoto and Charlotte counties.